Viya (influencer): Career

 Being born in a retailer family in Anhui province, Huang opened her first store, located in Beijing, at the age of 18 and worked in the "front" selling apparel and modeling while her boyfriend (now husband) Dong Haifeng took care of back-end and inventory operations.
 She performed on Anhui TV's talent show "Super Idol" and became a member of a music group for some time before going back to the shopping business and opening more stores in Xi'an.
 By 2012, though, they migrated from brick-and-mortar to e-commerce and signed up for Taobao's livestreaming program in 2016 as one of the first channels.
 On Taobao, she gained a reputation for being able to sell any product or service, with news that she had sold a rocket launch service for CN¥40m ($6m) in 2020 sold over CN¥8.5b ($1.3 billion) of inventory on Singles' Day in 2021, which led to her being dubbed the "queen of livestreaming".
-Behind the aura of Viya's e-commerce anchor is her senior knowledge of the industry and support for her two principles.
-First, the quality of the selected products must pass.
-No matter the big or small brands, the products are excellent before being recommended to everyone in the live streaming.
-Secondly, we must communicate with our fans honestly.
-Viya always treats her fans as friends and lovers.
-This closes the distance between her and her fans and allows Via to understand her fan base more deeply to plan and adjust her live content in a more targeted way.

 In December 2021, as part of a broader crackdown on Internet celebrities and entertainment personalities in China, she was fined 1.34 billion yuan ($210 million) for misreported income in 2019 and 2020 that led to an underpayment of 640 million yuan ($100 million) in taxes, the biggest fine given to a livestreamer in the country, and her social media accounts were taken down.